aklos/react-range-slider/README.md

       * `&.startLabel` - Only on start label.
       * `&.endLabel` - Only on end label.

-Just pass your styling object in the `styling` prop to override as needed.
+Just pass your CSS classes in the `styling` prop to override as needed.

 ## Examples